AcubeSAT/adcs-on-board-software/aflplusplus/README.md

    This is ran in the `cmin` `screen` session.
 8. `./re-tmin.sh`

    This works like `tmin.sh`.
-The difference is that we now `afl-tmin` each testcase in the corpus that has been produced by the fuzzer instances and minimized with `afl-cmin`. `rsync` is also used here for the same reasons as above.
+The difference is that we now `afl-tmin` each testcase in the corpus that has been produced by the fuzzer instances and minimized with `afl-cmin`.
    This is ran in the `tmin` `screen` session.
 9.  `./refuzz.sh`